 In general, the term hypertension and high pressure are used interchangeably.
-Arterial hypertension (hypertension) is defined as blood pressure of 140/90 mm Hg and above in the general population, or 130/80 mm Hg and above in individuals with diabetes.
-In some people with additional risk factors, lower blood pressure values (e.g.: systolic pressure less than 120 mm Hg) may also be targeted.
+Hypertension (HTN) is defined as a blood pressure of 130/80 mm Hg or higher in all adults.
+In some people with additional risk factors, lower blood pressure values (e.g. : systolic pressure less than 120 mm Hg) may also be targeted.
 It is important to note that beyond these values, the risk of cardiovascular complications gradually increases.

-In Canada, one in five adults has high blood pressure.
+In Canada, one in four adults has high blood pressure.
 The risk of developing this disease increases with age.
 Nine out of ten Canadians between the age of 55 and 65 who don't have high blood pressure will develop the disease if they live to 85.
 One in six adults ignore they have high blood pressure, although it's easy to diagnose with a simple blood pressure measurement.